drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 If you want to learn more about how ChatGPT works, read [this article](https://towardsdatascience.com/how-chatgpt-works-the-models-behind-the-bot-1ce5fca96286).

-Do you want to discuss the ideas I outline?
+Do you want to discuss the ideas I outlined?
 Reach out via [Twitter](https://twitter.com/drublic).
-And if you enjoyed my thoughts, consider to share the article.
+And if you enjoyed my thoughts, consider sharing the article.

 Special thanks to [David](https://www.linkedin.com/in/davidyasli/) for helping review this article and providing constructive feedback.